KittyCAD/modeling-app/README.md

 ./get-latest-wasm-bundle.sh # this will download the latest main wasm bundle
 ```

-That will build the WASM binary and put in the `public` dir (though gitignored)
+That will build the WASM binary and put in the `public` dir (though gitignored).

-finally, to run the web app only, run:
+Finally, to run the web app only, run:

 ```
 yarn start
 ```

-If you're not an KittyCAD employee you won't be able to access the dev environment, you should copy everything from `.env.production` to `.env.development` to make it point to production instead, then when you navigate to `localhost:3000` the easiest way to sign in is to paste `localStorage.setItem('TOKEN_PERSIST_KEY', "your-token-from-https://zoo.dev/account/api-tokens")` replacing the with a real token from https://zoo.dev/account/api-tokens ofcourse, then navigate to localhost:3000 again.
-Note that navigating to localhost:3000/signin removes your token so you will need to set the token again.
+If you're not an KittyCAD employee you won't be able to access the dev environment, you should copy everything from `.env.production` to `.env.development` to make it point to production instead, then when you navigate to `localhost:3000` the easiest way to sign in is to paste `localStorage.setItem('TOKEN_PERSIST_KEY', "your-token-from-https://zoo.dev/account/api-tokens")` replacing the with a real token from https://zoo.dev/account/api-tokens of course, then navigate to localhost:3000 again.
+Note that navigating to `localhost:3000/signin` removes your token so you will need to set the token again.

 ### Development environment variables